 Searching for articles can be time consuming.
 It's always best to think about your search first and plan how you're going to go about it.
 This wil save you time in the long run and help make your search more focussed and efficient.
 Watch this short video from Edghill University to find out how.

-A really useful video from Edgehill University explaining some of the tips which will make searching the NHS healthcare databases much easier and help you retrieve better results.
+A really useful series of videos created by the National Institute for Health and Care Excellence (NICE) about how to search NHS databses for aritcles.
 If you don't use any of the other resources in this section at least use this one!